eth-cscs/alps-gh200-reproducers/stuck-node-on-io/README.md

 ## Run

-The following submission script is configured to use 1 node with 2 tasks.
+The following submission script is configured to use 1 node with up to 2 tasks.

 ```bash
 sbatch sbatch_dd_repro.sh